awslabs/aws-s3-transfer-manager-rs/aws-sdk-s3-transfer-manager/README.md

 # AWS SDK S3 Transfer Manager

-A high performance Amazon S3 transfer manager for Rust.
+A high performance Amazon S3 transfer manager, a high-level transfer utility, for Rust.
+It provides a simple API to allow you to transfer files and directories between your application and Amazon S3.

 [![Crates.io][crates-badge]][crates-url]
 [![API docs][docs-badge]][docs-url]